 o Mental health or therapy appointments; or

-o Court-ordered family visitations or any other court-ordered activity, provided it is not practicable to schedule the student’s participation in the activity outside of school hours.
+o Court-ordered family visitations or any other court-ordered activity provided it is not practicable to schedule the student’s participation in the activity outside of school hours.

 Junior and Senior students may be allowed two days per year for college visitation.
 Pupils who choose to use this day will bring a note from their parents/guardian stating where and when they will be going.
-Upon receipt of this note, their respective counselor will prepare an absence from class form which the student will have each teacher sign.
+Upon receipt of this note, their respective counselor will prepare an absence from a class form which the student will have each teacher sign.
 The completed form must be returned to the counselor at least one week prior to the day of absence.
-This college day is an excused absence, and does not count against exam exemptions.
-Upon return from visitation, student must provide a completed form with college seal.
+This college day is an excused absence and does not count against exam exemptions.
+Upon return from visitation, the student must provide a completed form with the college seal.

-The school asks that students be responsible in the use of their college days.
+The school asks that students be responsible for the use of their college days.
 Visitations when major grades are being taken (nine weeks tests, final exams, etc.) will not be approved.
 Please schedule visits accordingly.
 College visitations should be viewed as an educational opportunity and we hope that it proves to be helpful to students and their families.
 Any questions regarding college visitation days are left to the discretion of the Principal.

 Absences of up to two days in a school year will also be considered an exemption for a student serving as an early voting clerk, provided the student notifies his or her teachers and receives approval from the principal prior to the absences.

-As listed in Section I at Accommodations for Children of Military Families, absences of up to five days will be excused for a student to visit with a parent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments.
+As listed in Section I at Accommodations for Children of Military Families, absences of up to five days will be excused for a student to visit with a parent, stepparent, or legal guardian who has been called to duty or is on leave from, or immediately returned from certain deployments.

 Failure to Comply with Compulsory Attendance